Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 first letters.

-Gloria infact uses head sculpt created for the Jem line, the Roxy sculpt.
+Gloria infact uses a head sculpt created for the Jem line, the Roxy sculpt.
 A great sculpt in my opinion.

 Both Gloria and Harriet are blonde and have very similar hairstyles.